nk64/GT4286/Runtime Script Framework.md

 ## Description
 Consolidate all the emulators to run through one main script (and gmenu2x to another).
-These script perform a variaety of hacks
+These script perform a variety of hacks

 gmenu2x:
 * enable_disable_boot_logo